Honey extractor kit

 - Continue until completed.

-- With extractor on a worktop and settling tank below, fit double strainer to settling tank.
+- With extractor on a worktop and settling tank below, fit the double strainer to the settling tank.

 - Check settling tank honey tap is closed.